PasaOpasen/geneticalgorithm2/README.md

 ## Function timeout

-**geneticalgorithm2** is designed such that if the given function does not provide any output before timeout (the default value is 10 seconds), the algorithm would be terminated and raise the appropriate error.
+**geneticalgorithm2** inherited several features from `geneticalgorithm` package sush as that if the given function does not provide any output before timeout, the algorithm would be terminated and raise the appropriate error.

 In such a case make sure the given function works correctly (i.e. there is no infinite loop in the given function).
-Also if the given function takes more than 10 seconds to complete the work make sure to increase function_timeout in arguments.
+Also if the given function takes more than 10 seconds to complete the work make sure to increase `function_timeout` in arguments.

 ## Standard GA vs. Elitist GA